 Are you planning on visiting the New River Gorge in West Virginia?
-Check out my favorite hiking trails!
+Check out my favorite hiking trails, the Endless Wall Trail and Long Point Trail.

 I grew up a few hours from the New River Gorge in West Virginia, and visits were always a special occasion.